-4. Collection Efforts to Preserve Lien.
-Similarly, state statutes may allow a money judgment to have enough extensions to have a 20-year, or even a 40-year, life, but may also require periodic efforts to enforce the judgment in order to keep the lien alive.
-In Oklahoma, for example, the applicable statute provides that such collection efforts must be repeated every five years to allow the judgment lien to survive.
-The unanswered question arises as to whether this state-mandated pre-condition to a lien's continued existence is intended to be preempted by the FDCPA'S creation of an unconditional 20-year lien.
+If execution is not issued and filed or a gamishment summons issued as provided in section 759 of this tilde within five (5) years after the date of any judgment that now is or may hereafter be rendered in any court of record in this state, or if five (5) years has intervened between the date that the last execution on such judgment was filed or the date that the last gamishment summons was issued as provided by section 759 of this title, and the date that writ of execution was filed or the date this title, such judgment shall become uneflortexable and of no effoct, and shall cease to operate as a lien on the real estate of the judgment debtor.
+Provided, that this section shall not apply to judgments against a 20-year, or even a 40-year, life, but may also require periodic efforts to enforce the judgment in order to keep the lien alive.
+In Oklahoma, for example, the applicable statute provides that such collection efforts must be repeated every five years to allow the judgment lien to survive.9 An unanswered question arises as to whether this state-mandated precondition to a lien's continued existence is intended to be preempted by the FDCPA's creation of an unconditional 20-year lien.